 Highlight

-==Two Equals Signs for Highlighted Text==
+==Two Equal Signs for Highlighted Text==

-Two Equals Signs for Highlighted Text
+Two Equal Signs for Highlighted Text

 How to Make Links in Obsidian

-In Obsidian links are created with double square brackets [[]].
+In Obsidian, links are created with double square brackets [[]].

 Link to a Note

-The most basic link in Obsidian is a note link, it requires only double square brackets.
+The most basic link in Obsidian is a note link.
+It requires only double square brackets.
 Obsidian will open a dialog box to help you select the note you want to link to.

 [[Link to a note within Obsidian]]